tbrodbeck/summarization-toolbox/README.md

 The sources (full texts) for summarization should be provided in a `sources.txt` file and the target summarizations should be provided in a `targets.txt` file.

-Now the `--createSplits` flag has to be used to create the `train`, `val` and `test` files in that directory, which will then be the resource for the tokenization.
+Now the `--create_splits` flag has to be used to create the `train`, `val` and `test` files in that directory, which will then be the resource for the tokenization.

 #### Providing Train, Val and Test Split Files